nuxtus/localtunnel/README.md

 A Nuxt module for automatically running [localtunnnel](https://github.com/localtunnel/localtunnel) to externally expose your development instance of Nuxt to the outside world.

-**Allows full configuration of all localtunnel configuration options including https**e
+**Allows full configuration of all localtunnel configuration options including https**

 ## Installation